mozilla/fxa/packages/fxa-auth-server/docs/api.md

 The `send_code` response includes a `forgotPasswordToken`, which must be submitted with the code to `/password/forgot/verify_code` later.

-The response also specifies the lifetime of this token, and a limit on the number of times `verify_code` can be called with this token.
+The response also specifies the ttl of this token, and a limit on the number of times `verify_code` can be called with this token.
 By limiting the number of submission attempts, we also limit an attacker's ability to guess the code.
 After the token expires, or the maximum number of submissions have happened, the agent must use `send_code` again to generate a new code and token.

 Each account can have at most one `forgotPasswordToken` valid at a time.
 Calling `send_code` causes any existing tokens to be cancelled and a new one created.
 Each token is associated with a specific code, so `send_code` also invalidates any existing codes.